Pentagon leak suspect adds to legal team

-Jack Teixeira, 21, of Dighton, was charged in April with unauthorized transmission of defense materials and unauthorized retention and removal of classified documents.
+Jack Teixeira, 21, was charged in April with unauthorized transmission of defense materials and unauthorized retention and removal of classified documents.

 Attorney Michael Bachrach has defended some notorious clients, including a man accused of kidnapping and murder in an MS-13 gang case, and an American-born former member of Al Qaeda who plotted to attack a commuter railroad.